You can totally use a journal to help anxiety.

 7. It helps you stay present

 Anxiety is a fear of the future.
-It is a fear that we will enter a future that gives us displeasure, discomfort or humiliation.
+It is a fear that we will enter a future that gives us displeasure, discomfort, or humiliation.

 When we are anxious, we are not living in the present.
 Mindfulness is the art of living in the present and using a journal to stay present is extremely effective.

 When you write your thoughts down on paper, they enter the “real” world.
-The thoughts in our head are very abstract and don’t really carry much weight in the real world unless we write them down or speak them out loud.
+The thoughts in our heads are very abstract and don’t really carry much weight in the real world unless we write them down or speak them out loud.